NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/NMRC/README.md

 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->

 ### Achieved
-Have convert raw data from
+Have convert raw data from tdt, ma systems

 <!--Describe the next steps you are planing to take to complete the project.-->